Perspective | A play is birthed online, and I was in the delivery room

 The exigencies of a theater company of limited means sometimes clash with the practical needs of its artists.
 After the workshop and rehearsal of “Being Here,” original actors Parker and Josh Adams had to leave because of prior commitments.
 The protracted period of development that resulted in “The Emoji Play” also claimed Wahls, who left for graduate school at Carnegie Mellon University in Pittsburgh.
 Moody — Parker’s roommate — and Elliott were then cast in Hunter’s play, and Mekala Sridhar, now based in San Diego but who previously worked at Studio Theatre, replaced Wahls as assistant director.

-At the center throughout the nearly half-year of development have been Navid Azeez, a D.C. musician-actor who serves as technical director, and Daugherty, who after covid-19 struck found a new mission in exploring the meaning of theater on the Web.
+At the center throughout the nearly half-year of development have been Navid Azeez, a D.C. musician-actor who serves as technical director; King, the original playwright; and Daugherty, who after covid-19 struck found a new mission in exploring the meaning of theater on the Web.

 “ ‘The Emoji Play’ cannot proceed without an audience.
 It is baked into the bones of the show,” he said.
 “What feels special is you feel needed.
 That’s my theory of what will make this feel like theater.
 That has been my first fascination with this moment.
 The second was, how do we create more seats at the table?”